GiovanniAmbrosi/language-model-nlu/README.md

 * Colab Notebook implementing a Language Model framework (outputs plotted)
 * PTB dataset used in the project
 * Report in pdf format
-* Link to trained models
+* Link to trained models (UniTN account required for the access)

 All the trained models are available at the following link: https://drive.google.com/drive/folders/1sgdyn7TrSPTUHaMYgeTe6_zGgorFW1gV?usp=sharing